 To find out which version of Exchange you are connecting to now see this Quick Tip.

 Notable features requiring at least Exchange 2013

-In order to use some of the functionality in Outlook 2013, you’ll require configuring your Exchange account with Cached Exchange Mode enabled (CEM).
-This is similar to Outlook 2010.
+In order to use some of the functionality in Outlook 2016, you’ll need to configure your Exchange account with Cached Exchange Mode enabled (CEM).
+This is similar to Outlook 2010 and Outlook 2013.
 For an overview of features requiring CEM see: Outlook 2010: New features and Cached Exchange Mode

 Choosing between 32-bit and 64-bit

 Microsoft still recommends installing the 32-bit edition of Office 2016 instead of the 64-bit edition unless you have a specific need that requires the 64-bit edition of Office 2016.

 However, when you have a 64-bit edition of Windows and you know that all your add-ins and other applications that rely on Office support the 64-bit edition of Office 2016, you can safely install the 64-bit edition.